privacycg/is-logged-in/README.md

 One potential for abuse is if websites don’t call the logout API when they should.
 This could allow them to maintain the privileges tied to login status even after the user logged out.

-Features using the Login Status bit need to assume that (1) an (2) are the case and design their security and privacy models under these conditions.
+Features using the Login Status need to assume that (1) an (2) are the case and design their security and privacy models under these conditions.

 ## Challenges and Open Questions